-Dysport and Botox Recovery
+Dysport Recovery Time

-Rapid recovery from Dysport
+Easy Recovery from Dysport

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.